-3. Disable the ads from the Lock Screen
+2. Disable the ads from the Lock Screen

 Although the ads on your Lock Screen are not as invasive or annoying as the ones displayed in the Start Menu or File Explorer, they can still bother you.

 If you want to disable these advertisements, open the Settings app.
-Then, go to Personalization -> Lock screen.
-On the right side of the app window, scroll down until you find an option which says that you can "Get fun facts, tips, and more from Windows and Cortana on your lock screen."
+Navigate to Personalization -> Lock screen.
+On the right side of the Settings window, scroll down until you find an option saying you can "Get fun facts, tips, and more from Windows and Cortana on your lock screen."
 By default, it's turned On.
-Set this switch to Off.
+Set it to Off.

 From now on, your Lock Screen should be free of ads.